The Phillips Curve Is Not Dead; Beware (or Cheer) The Paulsen Inflection Point

 That increase in job openings in The LinkUp 10,000 is far more pronounced than what we see in the BLS JOLTS data.

-As background, The LinkUp 10,000 is an analytic, published both daily and monthly, that captures the sum total of U.S. job openings from the 10,000 global employers in LinkUp’s job search engine with the most U.S. job openings.
+As background, The LinkUp 10,000 is an analytic, published both daily and monthly, that captures the sum total of U.S. job openings from the 10,000 global employers in LinkUp's job market history database with the most U.S. job openings.
 Representing the entire U.S. economy, the LinkUp 10,000 is a macro indicator designed to measure real-time changes in U.S. labor demand.
 And because job openings are highly correlated to job growth in future periods, the predictive attributes of the LinkUp 10,000 deliver valuable insights into the future direction of the U.S. labor market.

 Before getting to our non-farm payroll forecast for May, I’d add two additional points to the wage inflation discussion.
 The first is that in his excellent book ‘The New Geography of Jobs,’ Enrico Moretti adds another contributor to the lack of inflation in the economy.
 Moretti posits that rising rents in innovation hubs (large cities with diverse job markets centered around the innovation economy) are sucking up all the wage gains of millennials so there is no disposable income or excess purchasing power for high-paid knowledge workers to spend money on.